jacqueline-wong/CEE4530/Lab3/team10_lab3.md

 $$\alpha_2 = \frac{1}{\frac{[H^+]^2 }{K_1 K_2} +\frac{[H^+]}{K_2} + 1}$$

-Our second model will be an open system, which assumes that there are carbonates exchanged in equilibrium with the atmosphere during the experiment.
+Our third model will be an open system, which assumes that there are carbonates exchanged in equilibrium with the atmosphere during the experiment.
 The ANC in the lake effluent can be calculated from:

 $$ANC=\frac{P_{CO_2} K_H }{\alpha_0 } (\alpha_1 +2\alpha_2 ) + \frac{K_w }{\left[H^+ \right]} - \left[H^+ \right]$$